UneeqDev/Nimmo/README.md

 **🌱 Skills**

 Here are some of the skills that I have acquired over the years:**

-ReactJs
+✴ReactJs

-NextJs
+✴NextJs

-HTML & CSS
+✴HTML & CSS

-MaterialUI
+✴MaterialUI

-JavaScript
+✴JavaScript

-Responsive Design
+✴Responsive Design

-Git & GitHub
+✴Git & GitHub

 **📫 Contact**

 You can reach me at aishatismaila001@gmail.com.
 I'm always open to new opportunities and collaborations.